 · There may be better ways to lower your auto insurance premium.
 For example, many insurance companies offer discounts to customers who are willing to enroll in a telematics program, where you may be required to install a tracking device in your vehicle for a set time, in exchange for discounts.
 Additionally, you may be able to save by bundling all your insurance policies with one company.

 Auto insurance is required by law in most states, and even if you are in New Hampshire, there is still a minimum amount of liability coverage that you must carry, if you decide to purchase insurance (weird flex, New Hampshire).
 Although it may be tempting to opt for the state-minimum coverage to save money on your premium, it’s usually not a great idea.
 State-minimum coverage is often much less than what is necessary to actually protect you financially.

 Here’s an example: Pennsylvania state-minimum for personal liability is $15,000.
 Let’s go to a dark place and imagine you were in an accident, someone else was injured, and you were found legally liable.
 The injured party’s medical bills were roughly $42,000.
 That person could sue you individually for the difference, and you would have to pay the remainder, not your insurance company.

 That is a boatload of money.
 If you are getting a new quote from us, we try to start with liability limits no less than $50,000 per person, $100,000 per accident for Bodily Injury, and $50,000 per accident for Property Damage.

 We all want to find ways to save money wherever we can, but unfortunately, great auto insurance is a luxury that many of us simply cannot afford.
-Here is the solution: instead of taking on state minimum insurance, we can help you compare coverages across dozens of insurance companies to make sure you are getting a great deal.
+Here is the solution: instead of taking on state minimum insurance, we can help you find the best car insurance comparison rates, compare coverages across dozens of insurance companies, and make sure you are getting a great deal.